-Looking for an emergency dentist in Sacramento? or the best emergency dentists and dental care in Sacramento, contact Natomas Crossing Dental Care immediately.
+Looking for an emergency dentist in Sacramento?
+Contact Natomas Crossing Dental Care immediately.
 If you need treatment after hours, call our emergency number 916-999-1308.
-We are always here for you when your family’s dental health is at risk.
+Our 24-hour emergency dentist is always here for you when your family’s dental health is at risk.

 If you’re seeking an emergency dentist in Sacramento, CA, time is of the essence.
 Do you know what to do in a dental emergency?
-Familiarize yourself with the following overview of dental emergencies and tips so you know what to do when one occurs.
+Familiarize yourself with the following overview of dental emergencies and emergency dental care tips so you know what to do when one occurs.
 You may want to print and display this information about dealing with urgent dental situations on your refrigerator or keep it near your emergency phone numbers for easy reference.
-We are here to act as your Sacramento emergency dentist when you need us!
+We are here to act as your 24-hour dentist when you need us!